-We have lived at for over 10 years.
-We bought the property and built the surroundings.
-We immigrated to Canada about 35 years ago with little but ourselves.
+We have lived at home because of ago with little but ourselves.
 In our high schools days we would be lucky to drive to whistler for the day maybe only once in 3 4 years.
 Whistler to us was an amazing place and it is that to many people close to it and around the world.
 We were lucky enough to be able to build our careers and lives and build our dream house in Whistler.
 We choose Whistler because of the nature and mountains and the feeling that one gets when you come here.